danya02/obsidian-wadayama-notes/Notes/Places/Land features/Mt Hakkai.md

 Mike went next to them and said something about the goodness of living in the mountains.
 The kids had been somewhat spooked out by this; Kyoko said she needed to go back home to help.

 Waited there then heard people coming up the steps.
 There is a boy and girl voice.
 These are 5th year students.
-It seems that the [[Reader Nerd]] is a stereotypical "nerd", even if we do not refer to people like that: thin, clumsily moves, light-blue kimono with dragonfly pattern and boots, he holds an old e-reader of 14 inches;
+It seems that the [[Fujiwara Toma]] is a stereotypical "nerd", even if we do not refer to people like that: thin, clumsily moves, light-blue kimono with dragonfly pattern and boots, he holds an old e-reader of 14 inches;
 the [[Sandal Girl]] has wooden sandals, maybe modified to sound louder, and a well-made kimono whose quality looks higher than needed.

 She said that [[Hannah]] isn't going to the mountain with them, and she doesn't want to go to the forest unlike last time.